schenkty/Paradox/README.md

 `autoOnce` does a full build cycle and process cycle which allows you to safely adjust the accounts used.

 4. You can only increase the number of accounts (`-n`) during a send cycle (pending receive) for current accounts.
 If you add new accounts outside of this send cycle (after a receive and before a send), you will corrupt the accounts and their block orders.
-To recover this, call the mode - recoverAll.
+To recover this, call the mode - recover.
+The recover procedure must be done after "process" and be followed by "build".

 ### launch arguments